R. A. B. Mynors: Critical editions

 His edition of Pliny's Epistulae employed a similar method but aimed to be an intermediate step rather than an overhaul of the text.
 Mynors's edition of the complete works of Vergil revamped the text constructed by F. A. Hirtzel in 1900 which had become outdated.
 He enlarged the manuscript base by drawing on 13 minor witnesses from the ninth century and added an index of personal names.
 Its judgement of these minor manuscripts, in particular, is described by the Latinist W. S. Maguinness as the edition's strength.
 Given the incomplete state of the Aeneid, Vergil's epic poem on the wanderings of Aeneas, Mynors departed from his cautious editorial stance by printing a small number of modern conjectures.

 Mynors established a new text of Bede's Ecclesiastical History for the edition he published together with the historian Bertram Colgrave.
 His edition of this text followed that of Charles Plummer published in 1896.
 Collation of the Saint Petersburg Bede, an 8th-century manuscript unknown to Plummer, allowed Mynors to construct a new version of the M tradition.
 Although he did not append a detailed critical apparatus and exegetical notes, his analysis of the textual history was praised by the Church historian Gerald Bonner as "lucid" and "excellently done".
 Mynors himself considered the edition superficial and felt that its publication had been premature.
 Winterbottom voices a similar opinion, writing that the text "hardly differ[ed] from Plummer's".

 Commentary on the Georgics

 His scholarly legacy was enhanced by his posthumously published commentary on Vergil's Georgics.
-A comprehensive guide to Vergil's didactic poem on agriculture, the commentary has been lauded for its meticulous attention to technical detail and for Mynors's profound knowledge of agricultural practice.
+A comprehensive guide to Virgil's didactic poem on agriculture, the commentary has been lauded for its meticulous attention to technical detail and for Mynors's profound knowledge of agricultural practice.
 In spite of its accomplishments, the classicist Patricia Johnston has noted that the commentary fails to engage seriously with contemporary scholarship on the text, such as the tension between optimistic and pessimistic readings.
 In this regard, Mynors's last work reflects his lifelong scepticism towards literary criticism of any persuasion.